rocketacademy/bootcamp-docs/css/css-1-basic-css.md

 #### Layout&#x20;

 CSS can help us divide our UI into visual sections.
 This is one of the most tricky aspects of CSS, because CSS was not originally intended for layout design.
-CSS content in RA's Bootcamp will focus on implementing UI layouts.
+CSS content in Rocket's Bootcamp will focus on implementing UI layouts.

 ### How CSS Works&#x20;